jeerovan/ntsapp/README.md

 [getphonesafe@gmail.com](mailto:getphonesafe@gmail.com) instead of opening a new issue.

-Made with ❤️ by the same team as [Olauncher](https://github.com/tanujnotes/Olauncher).
+Made with ❤️ by team [Olauncher](https://github.com/tanujnotes/Olauncher).